 Speedstack incorporates the facility to export stack data to external programs.
 From the File menu choose Export To and choose the format from the Export To sub-menu.

-Note: the Import Export option is controlled by a purchasable license - contact polarcare@polarinstruments.com for license information.
+Note: the Import Export option is license controlled - contact polarcare@polarinstruments.com for license information.